jgrantlyons/bamazon/README.md

 still need to fill out the rest of the database - i changed my password a while back during a class assignment (to 'password') and didn't remember what i had set it to... so, i restarted mysql workbench and lost all my databases :(

+oh yeah, also i was practicing hiding files with .gitignore .env and a keys.js file.
+They're there... just trust me